-Description: Very attractive, chipper little songbirds, the Yellow Fronted Canary (Serius Mozambicus) are a popular African finch that are closely related to canaries and are often known as the Green Singing finch.
-These birds are hardy and active, and the male’s song is a real pleasure to hear.
+Description: Very attractive, chipper little songbirds, the Yellow Fronted Canary (Serius Mozambicus) are a popular African finch that are closely related to canaries and are often known as the Green Singer finch.
+These Yellow Fronted Canary birds for sale are hardy and active, and the male’s song is a real pleasure to hear.
 Males sing their melodious, cheerful song throughout the day during the breeding season.
 They should not be housed with Grey Singers and can become quite aggressive during breeding season.
 Only one pair of Green Singers should be housed in a mixed aviary.

 Geography: These unique songbirds are a resident breeder in Africa south of the Sahara Desert.
 Its habitat is open woodland savanna and plains with occasional trees.
 Green Singers are known at times to feed on edges of farmland, reedbeds, and gardens.